Pushpagiri Medical College

-The Pushpagiri Medical College is a 678-bed, multidisciplinary, speciality hospital in Thiruvalla, Kerala, India.
+Pushpagiri Medical College is a 678-bed, multidisciplinary, speciality hospital in Thiruvalla, Kerala, India.
 It is administered by Thiruvalla Archeparchy of the Syro-Malankara Catholic Church.
 The hospital began as an eight-bed clinic in 1959 and was recognized as a teaching hospital in 2002.
 The hospital is certified by the International Organization for Standardization's (ISO) 9001:2000 standards and India's National Accreditation Board for Hospitals & Healthcare Providers (NABH).